 BAL-C vessel design and features

-Honduran logistics support vessel's design is based on the Colombian Navy's BDA MKII amphibious landing ship.
-It will be 49m-long and 11.1m-wide, and will have a depth of 3.1m, as well as a draught of 1.5m.
+The Honduran logistics support vessel’s design is based on the Colombian Navy’s BDA MKII amphibious landing ship.
+It will be 49m long and 11.1m wide, with a depth of 3.1m and draught of 1.5m.

 Cargo capacities of BAL-C

 The vessel will be capable of carrying 75.8m³ of diesel fuel and 55m³ of fresh water.
 The cargo deck can hold up to 210t of cargo and equipment, including trucks, fuel, food, water and dump trucks.

 The main deck will be equipped with a hydraulic crane to lift loads weighing up to 8t with a long reach out to 10m.
 With a load displacement of 120t, the main deck can house up to ten containers, including two refrigerated ones.

 Additionally, the vessel will be installed with a desalination plant capable of producing 2,000gal of fresh water a day.